owaits/ScreenMonkey.Help/tutorials/WorkingWithClips/EditingClips.md

 <h1>Editing Clips</h1>
-<p>The process of Editing Clips typically involves beginning with right-clicking
- the clip.
-And when you right-click a context menu generally appears.
-Exactly what you may do from the context menu will vary depending upon the clip type. </p>
-<p>For example, some clip types will sport an <span class="hcp2">Edit
- / Cue</span> option.</p>

 <h2>What is cueing?</h2>
 <p>Cueing is the process of configuring a video, audio or DVD clip to play
  a smaller segment.</p>